Agent Skills: Prompt Executor

 Options:

-• --cli: Override CLI wrapper (codex, opencode, or claude; aliases: claudecode, cc).
+• --cli: Override CLI wrapper (codex, opencode, claude, agy, or gemini; aliases: claudecode, cc, antigravity).
 Unsupported explicit combinations fail with a clear error (no silent fallback).
+Not allowed with --moa.

 • --cwd, -c: Working directory for execution